 open/close all folders

-The Rollo add where a brat kid offers a baby elephant his last Rollo sweet and then eats it himself.
-Years later he's watching a circus parade when a trunk taps him on the shoulder, then the now fully-grown elephant wacks him across the face.
+- The Rollo ad in which a brat kid offers a baby elephant his last Rollo sweet and then eats it himself.
+Years later he's watching a circus parade when a trunk taps him on the shoulder, then the now fully-grown elephant whacks him across the face.
 An elephant never forgets...